Types of Hearing Loss

 Conductive Hearing Loss

-This type of hearing loss is caused by problems in the ear canal and/or the structures in the middle ear.
-It occurs when sounds from the outside world cannot be transmitted normally through the ear canal and/or middle ear to the inner ear.
-Most conductive hearing losses can be medically or surgically treated.
+Conductive hearing loss is caused by problems in the outer or middle ear and ear canal.
+It occurs when sounds from the outside world cannot reach the inner ear at all.
+Unlike sensorineural hearing loss, most conductive hearing losses can be medically or surgically treated.
 Our audiologists are supported by the experience and expertise of the ear-nose-and throat specialists of Otolaryngology Associates, should your hearing loss require medical or surgical solutions.

 Symptoms of conductive hearing loss: